mariaonoeva/stat-repo/script.md

 library(here) # sets the dir
 ```

-Here I’m setting the working directory and loading data.

 There is an option to download a version without abandoned trials from
 LRex and I load it here.
-Then I remove the unnecessary example items.
+Then I’m setting the working directory and
+loading data.
+I have two ways here – standard local set up and more
+convenient for sharing.

 ``` r
 # standard way of setting the directory locally on your machine